 This must be done with caution.
 Some employer schemes have very low charges, so you could pay more after switching to a SIPP and you will need to be confident this is justified by the additional investment flexibility.
 Even more importantly, you must be careful about giving up guarantees in your old pension arrangements.
 Some older arrangements, which are usually on a ‘with profits’ basis, guarantee the terms on which you can convert your pension fund into an income through an annuity.
 Guaranteed annuity rates can give you a pension that could be twice as high as buying the best annuity available on standard rates today, but this may be subject to restrictive terms.

 Commercial property investment

-A major attraction of SIPPs is that certain types can invest in commercial property, although not in residential property.
+A major attraction of SIPPs is that certain types can invest in commercial property.

 Commercial property can be let to the pension scheme member’s company or partnership.
 You can even sell a property that you or your business owns to the pension scheme (although this might result in a tax charge on any capital gains).
 Any sale transaction must use an arm’s length valuation, because there are tax penalties for ‘value shifting’, for example undervalued sales to your pension scheme.
 Similarly, the business must always pay a full commercial rent, which the SIPP will receive tax free.

 A SIPP can borrow up to 50% of its net assets for property investment (or any other purpose).
 Often SIPP property purchase is financed by a combination of transfers from previous pension arrangements, new contributions and borrowing.

 Example – SIPP borrowing